CodeFractal/task-rings/DEVELOPING.md

 Run `npm run deploy` to build and publish.
 *Note: this does not automatically increment the version number.
 See the **Publish** section for more details.*

+### Google Drive
+Saving is handled through Google Drive.
+The app loads the Google API and Identity scripts from Google's CDN (see `index.html`).
+During development you may be prompted to sign in when the app starts.

 ### Build
 Run `npm run build` to build the app.